hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

-Run the following command for accessing the bash of pod.
+Run the following command for accessing the bash of pod:

 ```bash